5 Reasons Life Coaching Helped Me Thrive in Addiction Recovery

 3. You Have an Accountability Partner for What Matters Most

 Knowing you have a connection to someone who cares about your well-being, hopes, and dreams is both encouraging and life-altering.
 A life coach will keep you accountable to the most important areas of your life.
 This can include your recovery, health, personal and professional success, relationships, finances, spirituality and hobbies.

 A life coach will help you clarify where you are now and meet you where you’re at.
 A good life coach will challenge you to review your limited beliefs, habits, mindset, life goals, dreams, vision, and purpose.
 I’ve used a life coach to help me land a promotion at work, start a business, stay disciplined to my health and wellness goals, uncover my strengths and my life purpose, make more money, and see my blind spots.

 4. You Develop Greater Self-Awareness

 Self-awareness leads to self-mastery and the ability to gain clarity with where you are in your life and recovery.
-A life coach will expose you to many tools to learn about your strengths and values.
+A life coach will expose you to many tools to learn about your strengths, values, and purpose.
 They can help you notice blind-spots and navigate obstacles that alone would be difficult if not impossible to see.
 A life coach will share, when it is appropriate, their own experiences and insights on a specific situation.
 A coach is an objective guide who will help you become aware of how you spend your time.